xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 <img src="Imgs/WiFi-Station-Connected.PNG" width=640>

-## Retrieve partition table
+## 2. Retrieve partition table
 We now can perform the ethical hacking of the IoT kit, we will try to obtain the WiFi credentials embedded in the firmware and even modify the firmware.
 This has to be done within a terminal.
-We will use the ESP-IDF terminal within VS Code to do it.
+We will use the Linux terminal to do it.

 ### Start ESP-IDF terminal

-*Open ESP-IDF Terminal* as shown in the screenshot in [Configure WiFi](#configure-wifi).
+Close VS Code.

+Open a Linux terminal.
 Within the terminal, run the following command to set environment variables for all the ESP-IDF tools.
 ```sh
 . $HOME/esp/esp-idf/export.sh
 ```